 Here are the 10 frequent blockers that lead to slow design approvals and frustration, along with ways to overcome them.

-One of the most common feedback problems is receiving comments like "Make it pop" or "I just don't like it."
+Receiving comments like "Make it pop" or "I just don't like it" is one of the most common feedback problems agencies face, and it directly causes unnecessary revisions and wasted billable hours."
 This feedback is unusable because it lacks specific, actionable direction, leading to guesswork, unnecessary revisions, and wasted billable hours.

 The Solution